MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 * Local Computer; right-click Trusted People, navigate to All Task, then Import,
 * this opens the Certificate Import Wizard; clicks next,
 * locate the PFX file in File to Import, next, enter passphrase
+* automatically select the certificate store based on the type of certificate
 * clicks next twice, finish

 IMPORTANT: Always run `mmc.exe` as Administrator to import the certs into LocalMachine (the `certmgr.msc` imports to CurrentUser only)